mixelpixel/finShell/README.md

 ## q1-25divMonitor.sh
 The script q1-25divMonitor.sh will show a portfolio of stocks, their average buy-in price, & the difference between that and the current price.

-Portfolio i.e. a single stock or cryptocurrency symbol, and that asset's buy-in price for a single-stock at the time of purchase)
+Portfolio i.e. a single stock or cryptocurrency symbol, and that asset's buy-in price for a single-stock at the time of purchase) e.g. in BSD zsh syntax:

 ```sh
 portfolio=(